RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade-(Save-Injection).md

 #### What you need

-* Already own one of the following exploitable DSiWare games installed on your 3DS *(you must have already installed one; they have all been pulled from the eShop)*
+* Already own (and install) one of the following exploitable DSiWare games installed on your 3DS *(you must have already installed one; they have all been pulled from the eShop)*
   + **Fieldrunners**
   + **Legends of Exidia**
   + **Guitar Rock Tour**